shyamsunder0717/soc-pii-challenge-shyam-sunder/README.md

-# SOC-PII-Chalenge – Real-Time PII Redactor
+# SOC-PII-Challenge – Real-Time PII Redactor

-This repository houses my submission for the **Real-Time PII Defense** challenge as part of the SOC-PII-Chalenge initiative.
+This repository houses my submission for the **Real-Time PII Defense** challenge as part of the SOC-PII-Challenge initiative.
 The goal?
 To equip systems with the ability to **detect and redact sensitive Personally Identifiable Information (PII)** from data streams—without slowing them down.

 ---